Frequently Asked Questions

 If the address is 311 South Center Avenue, you need to call the Jefferson County Clerk of Courts at 920-674-7150.

-If the address on the ticket is 425 Collins Road, you need to contact Dawn White at 920-674-0444.
-Dawn White is located at the Jefferson Police Department.
+If the address on the ticket is 425 Collins Road, you need to contact Sandy at 920-674-0444.
+Sandy is located at the Jefferson Police Department.

 Do I need to get a license for my pets?